Skip to main content

 Overview

-Karnataka emerges as India’s second‑largest EV charging hub, underscoring OMC‑driven green transport push
+Karnataka emerges as India’s second‑largest EV charging hub, underscoring policy‑driven sustainable transport.

 Key Facts

-5. The PM E‑DRIVE scheme earmarks ₹2,000 crore for EV charging expansion, but the funds remain unreleased as of 2026.
+5. PM E‑DRIVE scheme earmarks ₹2,000 crore for EV charging expansion, funds yet to be released.

 Background & Context